Home BlogMindfulness My Joyful Movement Practice

 I love this yoga mat.
 It has such a lovely feel under your feet and hands.

 However, in yoga, you spend quite a bit of time on your feet and flowing between poses.
-A yoga mat needs to be thinner so that you can hold balancing poses but not so thin that there is discomfort when lying on the floor.
+A yoga mat needs to be thinner so you can hold balancing poses.
+But not so thin that there is discomfort when lying on the floor.

 Valka Yoga Strap

-This soft but strong strap is great for poses where you can’t reach your foot, such as a hamstring stretch, stretching the hip flexor of your back leg in a pigeon pose or standing with one leg extended (which I can’t straighten without the strap).
+This soft but strong strap is great for poses where you can’t reach your foot.
+Think of a hamstring stretch, stretching the hip flexor of your back leg in a pigeon pose or standing with one leg extended (which I can’t straighten without the strap).

 Valka Yoga Block